ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 While the design of specialized languages is common in some disciplines, such as law, medicine, and engineering, even there it looks like a painful and expensive experience.
 My aim is to show that it is not, provided that it starts early, and proceeds incrementally through dedicated routines, to mirror the growth of the knowledge that the relevant community is exchanging.

-Venture Languages Are Draft Technical Languages
+### Innovation language Are Draft Technical Languages

 The fourth important idea is that there are benefits to having draft, or rough technical languages, where terms and phrases convey new and immature ideas.
 This contrasts to technical languages, where the language is made to capture mature ideas.

-This is really the only difference between a technical and a structuring language.
-Structuring languages include terms which are not necessarily a reflection of agreed or stable knowledge.
-A structuring language looks like a rough, draft technical language, something that can become, or has parts which can become a technical language.
+This is really the only difference between a technical and a innovation language.
+Innovation languages include terms which are not necessarily a reflection of agreed or stable knowledge.
+A innovation language looks like a rough, draft technical language, something that can become, or has parts which can become a technical language.

-IX Why Now?
-Why at All?
+## Why Innovation Languages are Interesting Now

 Technical languages have been around as long as there was a need to convey complex ideas in a precise, accurate and clear way.
 Medical knowledge in Ancient Greece developed its own language.
 It is hard to argue against the need to make and the practicality of using technical languages.
 Would they have been around for that long, if there were no strong merits?

 But this book is not about any type of technical language.
 It is about immature technical languages, made along the way, as we solve unstructured and complicated problems.
 These are proto-technical languages.
 They may look as-if they are technical languages, but reflect and are used to communicate about much less developed, and less table knowledge than a typical contemporary technical language does.

 Now, a technical language itself cannot come out of thin air, but has to develop over time and in response to the maturing of, and change in the underlying body of knowledge.
-All technical languages had to start somewhere, somehow, and they were - then and there - also grounded in immature knowledge, looking perhaps much like structuring languages.
+All technical languages had to start somewhere, somehow, and they were - then and there - also grounded in immature knowledge, looking perhaps much like innovation languages.

-Why is now any different from any of the past times, for thinking more about how to make structuring languages?
+Why is now any different from any of the past times, for thinking more about how to make Innovation languages?
 Or, in other words, to think more about how to make proto-technical languages?

 Three factors stand out.

-Knowledge Assets
+### Knowledge Assets

-One factor that favors cheaper and faster production of structuring languages, is the increasing emphasis on an old idea, that people in organizations acquire, hold, apply, and grow knowledge, and that they have incentives to do this in a systematic way.
+One factor that favors cheaper and faster production of Innovation languages, is the increasing emphasis on an old idea, that people in organizations acquire, hold, apply, and grow knowledge, and that they have incentives to do this in a systematic way.

 A systematic approach is needed to manage risks, if only of that knowledge disappearing too easily.

-Systematically maintaining a structuring language, as one of the records of the specific organizational knowledge, can generate value.
+Systematically maintaining a innovation language, as one of the records of the specific organizational knowledge, can generate value.
 It facilitates seeking protection under intellectual property laws, even if it does guarantee that this will be successful.

-Having even the simplest structuring language for innovations, helps at the very least the communication with legal experts, and the identification of prior innovations, which may already benefit from legal protections.
+Having even the simplest innovation language for innovations, helps at the very least the communication with legal experts, and the identification of prior innovations, which may already benefit from legal protections.

-How and Why Work Is Automated
+### How and Why Work Is Automated

-The enduring interest to automate work, and how we do that, are the second and third factors which favor the creation of structuring languages.
+The enduring interest to automate work, and how we do that, are the second and third factors which favor the creation of Innovation languages.

 To automate work, you need to break it down into simpler tasks, and then automate these.
 To automate a task, you need a combination of data about past executions of that tasks and their outcomes, knowledge to distinguish good from bad executions, and knowledge about how to perform that task.